-I have seen this passage used many times, but have never been told that this is really the only passage in the gospel that says anything worthy to repeat.
-These two passages accurately reflect this gospel - do not be discouraged if you find these difficult to understand.
+I have seen this passage (above) used many times, but have never been told that this is really the only passage in the gospel that says anything worthy to repeat.
+Below are some other examples from Philip that are more representative:

 "The Father" and "the Son" are single names; "the Holy Spirit" is a double name.
 For they are everywhere: they are above, they are below; they are in the concealed, they are in the revealed.
 The Holy Spirit is in the revealed: it is below.
 It is in the concealed: it is above.
 The saints are served by evil powers, for they are blinded by the Holy Spirit into thinking that they are serving an (ordinary) man whenever they do so for the saints.
 Because of this, a disciple asked the Lord one day for something of this world.
 He said to him, "Ask your mother, and she will give you of the things which are another's."
+59,11-27